WSMN: Bartis and Russell Broadcasting

 Absolute Broadcasting sold WSMN to Bartis and Russell Broadcasting LLC for $200,000.
 The sale took effect on March 16, 2017.
 The proprietors are George Russell and Bob Bartis, who had both hosted shows on WSMN.
 They promised "more local programming and a refocus on the community."

 WSMN formerly held a construction permit from the U.S. Federal Communications Commission to build a new three-tower array west of the old location.
 Instead of using the same directional pattern full-time, there would be different directional patterns for day and night.
 In July 2020, the station put an FM translator on the air at 95.3 MHz.

+Translator

 Programming

 WSMN airs Nashua This Morning with George Russell during morning drive time, with a mix of talk shows and brokered programming at other times.
 Bob Bartis continues to host shows on several topics.
 In timeslots where a talk show is not scheduled, the station airs blocks of music.
 WSMN is an affiliate of USA Radio News.